 Short-selling (shorting) is permitted in the management of the Pension Fund given that NBIM has access to established loan facilities.
 However, restrictions are laid down as part of the CEO investment mandate issued by Norges Bank's Executive Board.
-Shorting on the equity side was zero throughout 2012.
-Shorting on the fixed income side was close to zero except for a trade on the last day in August.
+There was no shorting on the Equity side for 2013.
+Shorting on the fixed income side was close to zero for the year.
 The graph below shows the amount of shorting as a percentage of the composite fair value.
 Shorting is defined as the sum of negative net asset values at security level.
 The total is the sum of equity and fixed income shorts.
 The red dashed line indicates the average value within the year.

 NBIM uses external managers to handle parts of the portfolio.
 NBIM awards management mandates to organizations with expertise in clearly defined sectors and/or regions.
-The fund's externally managed mandates had assets under management worth NOK 150 billion at the end of 2012.
+The fund's externally managed mandates had assets under management worth NOK 190 billion at the end of 2013.
 This is equivalent to 4 per cent of the fund's total value.
-External equity mandates accounted for 97% of the total external assets under management.
-There were a total of 56 mandates managed by 51 different organizations, 55 of which were equity mandates.
+External equity mandates accounted for 97 per cent of the total external assets under management.
+There were a total of 69 mandates managed by 60 different organizations, 67 of which were equity mandates.
 The graph below shows the composition of externally managed assets at year-end since inception as well as a share of the total Pension Fund.
 The complete list of organizations managing assets on behalf of NBIM is detailed in the Annual reports available on www.nbim.no.

-The strategic benchmark weights are assigned by the Ministry of Finance and are currently 60% equity and 40% fixed income with a planned 5% transition to Real Estate over the next several years.
+The strategic benchmark weights are assigned by the Ministry of Finance and are currently 60% equity and 40% fixed income with a planned 5% transition to real estate over the next several years.
 Thus at any time, the strategic weight for fixed income is 40% less the composite's share invested in real estate.
-The benchmark of the

-Pension Fund is a custom benchmark composed of an equity benchmark with combined market capitalization and factor weights, a GDP weighted fixed income benchmark and a real estate benchmark compiled by the FTSE Group, Barclays Capital and Investment Property Databank respectively.
+The benchmark of the Pension Fund is a custom benchmark composed of an equity benchmark with combined market capitalization and factor weights, a GDP weighted fixed income benchmark and a real estate benchmark compiled by the FTSE Group, Barclays Capital and Investment Property Databank respectively.
 As the real estate portfolio is in its development phase no meaningful comparison to the benchmark can be made and as such, no benchmark returns are presented.

 Performance numbers are gross of management fees and custodial fees but net of all trading expenses (transaction costs).
 In addition, non-reclaimable withholding taxes are deducted in the performance numbers.
 NBIM does not operate with a fee schedule as mutual funds do.
-The Ministry of Finance has defined an upper limit of 9 basis points of average assets under management of which NBIM will be reimbursed.
+The Ministry of Finance has defined an upper limit of 9 basis points of average assets under management of which NBIM will be reimbursed; the limit is up for evaluation each year.
 Costs above this upper limit are not covered.
 In addition, performance based fees to external managers are covered.
-As of 31 December 2012 the annual total expense ratio was 0.06% down from 0.08% one year prior.
+As of 31 December 2013 the annual total expense ratio was 0.07% up from 0.06% one year prior.
 The table below shows the different components of the total management costs.
 Note that this table also covers internal costs (like personnel costs, IT/support systems costs) in relation to real estate investment management.